-Scheme Stakeholders Timescales 4.1 Issues with drainage, also known as 'Wetspots', should be identified on the High Street when LPC Short Term they occur and reported to the Flooding Enquiries Team at Surrey County Council.
-4.2 Long term options for preventing drainage issues should be investigated in cooperation with the Flooding Enquiries Team as part of a scheme of highway improvements.
+Scheme Stakeholders Timescales 4.1 Issues with drainage, also known as 'Wetspots', should be identified on the High Street when they occur and reported to the Flooding Enquiries Team at Surrey County Council.
+LPC Short to Medium Term 4.2 Long term options for preventing drainage issues should be investigated in cooperation with the Flooding Enquiries Team as part of a scheme of highway improvements.
 LPC and SCC Long Term